The official name is “Tramp”. This is used in comments, docstrings, and everywhere speaking about TRAMP.

 example due to security considerations, use connection-local variables

-in order to set buffer-auto-save-file-name
+in order to set buffer-auto-save-file-name.
+If you, for

 example, want to disable auto-saving for all sudo